 The Group has established an organizational structure with defined levels of responsibility and reporting procedures.
-The Risk Management Working Group and internal audit external consultant assist the Board and/or the Audit Committee in the review of the effectiveness of the Group's risk management and internal control systems on an ongoing basis.
+The Risk Management Working Group assists the Board and/or the Audit Committee in the review of the effectiveness of the Group's risk management and internal control systems on an ongoing basis.
 The Directors through the Audit Committee are kept regularly apprised of significant risks that may impact on the Group's performance.